Black British people: Rise in population

 Black people lived among whites in London in areas of Mile End, Stepney, Paddington, and St Giles.
 After Mansfield's ruling many former slaves continued to work for their old masters as paid employees.
 Between 14,000 and 15,000 (then contemporary estimates) slaves were immediately freed in England.
 Many of these emancipated individuals became labelled as the "black poor", the black poor were defined as former slave soldiers since emancipated, seafarers, such as South Asian lascars, former indentured servants and former indentured plantation workers.
 Around the 1750s, London became the home to many Blacks, as well as Jews, Irish, Germans and Huguenots.
-According to Gretchen Gerzina in her Black London, by the mid-18th century, Blacks accounted for somewhere between 1% to 3% of the London populace.
+According to Gretchen Gerzina in her Black London, by the mid-18th century, Blacks accounted for somewhere between 1% and 3% of the London populace.
 Evidence of the number of Black residents in the city has been found through registered burials.
 Some black people in London resisted slavery through escape.
-Leading Black activists of this era included Olaudah Equiano, Ignatius Sancho and Quobna Ottobah Cugoano.
+Leading Black activists of this era included Olaudah Equiano, Ignatius Sancho and Ottobah Cugoano.
 Mixed race Dido Elizabeth Belle who was born a slave in the Caribbean moved to Britain with her white father in the 1760s.
 In 1764, The Gentleman's Magazine reported that there was "supposed to be near 20,000 Negroe servants."

 John Ystumllyn (c.
 1738 - 1786) was the first well-recorded black person of North Wales.
 He may have been a victim of the Atlantic slave trade, and was from either West Africa or the West Indies.
 He was taken by the Wynn family to their Ystumllyn estate in Criccieth, and christened with the Welsh name John Ystumllyn.
 He was taught English and Welsh by the locals, became a gardener at the estate and "grew into a handsome and vigorous young man".
 His portrait was painted in 1750s.
 He married local woman Margaret Gruffydd in 1768 and their descendants still live in the area.